joshbruce/fourth-earth-raw/public/tabletop/content.md

 Guidelines:

-1. Using roll to evade or having the narrator roll to attack for non-player characters should be agreed to by all players (see Fourth Earth TT "Player Pacts" section).
+1. Using roll to evade or having the narrator roll to attack for non-player characters should be agreed to by all players (see "Player Pacts" section).

 ## Player pacts